AirSketcher Manual

 Applies downward gravity to the airflow.
 Useful for buoyancy-driven flows (e.g., warm air rising) or terrain-influenced drafts.
 When disabled, the simulation assumes horizontal-only flow without vertical buoyancy effects.

-This mode applies slip-wall boundary conditions to the top and bottom walls of the simulation domain, simulating a frictionless tunnel.
+This mode applies slip-wall (symmetry) boundary conditions to the top and bottom walls of the simulation domain, simulating a confined but frictionless tunnel.

-Use this for testing designs in wind tunnel-like conditions or when vertical wall interference should be minimal.
+Use this for testing designs in confined, wind tunnel-like conditions where flow cannot expand vertically.

 β”Œβ”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”